datascientistlyg/capstone_code/index.md

 ## Exploring new factors and machine learning algorithm to increase the R2 score

+### Problem Introduction
-I am really interested in trading industry and always interested what causing the change of the rate of return and R2 score.
+I am really interested in trading industry and always interested what causing the change of the rate of return and R2 score the key indicator of strategy performance.

 ![image](https://user-images.githubusercontent.com/109795677/183232847-91323839-b36f-4d0d-a5d6-76a95892cbab.png)
 *) Picture took from (https://www.kaggle.com/competitions/optiver-realized-volatility-prediction/overview)

+### Strategy to solve the problem
 I did analysis using the dataset downloaded from [Kaggle](https://www.kaggle.com/competitions/optiver-realized-volatility-prediction/data).
-And I found the answers to the following questions:
+And I solve the prolem through found the answers to the following questions:

 1. What is the R2 score of naive prediction provided by Optiver?
 2. Which new factors could enhance the in sample R2 score by linear regression?
 3. Can lightgbm further increase the in sample R2 score?

+### Metrics

+### EDA

+### Modeling

+### Hyperparameter Tuning

+### Results

 ### What is the R2 score of naive prediction provided by Optiver?